-The application process not only involves the applicant and employer but also the South African Qualifications Authority (SAQA) and Department of Labour (DOL).
-Plus each party has their own set of responsibilities that has be taken care of in order for the application to move forward.
+The application process not only involves the applicant and the employer, it involves other external parties.
+This includes the South African Qualifications Authority (SAQA) and the Department of Labour (DOL).
+It’s important to note that each party has their own set of responsibilities and duties that form part of the entire process.

 So how long could you expect to wait for your general visa?

-We’ll explain where this time goes by breaking the application into four phases:
+We’ll explain how this time is allocated by breaking the application into four phases:

 - SAQA evaluation of foreign qualifications

-- The advertising of the position.
+This first phase involves the employer because they must advertise the available position.
 South African immigration legislation requires that the position the foreigner wants to fill must have been:

-All of these requirements are in place to prove that a suitable South African could not be found to fill the position.
+These requirements are in place to prove that a suitable South African could not be found for the position.